richardvenneman/appsignal-docs/source/ruby/instrumentation/minutely-probes.html.md

 Register you probe in a file that's called on boot before `Appsignal.start` is called.
 For pure-Ruby/non-Rails apps probes needs to be registered in a file that's loaded on boot.

-See also [Integration AppSignal](/ruby/instrumentation/integrating-appsignal.html) for instructions how to integrate AppSignal in your app.
+See also [Integrating AppSignal](/ruby/instrumentation/integrating-appsignal.html) for instructions how to integrate AppSignal in your app.

 ### Deprecated registration method